 Welcome to our latest Trackdays tutorial on drifting.
 Learning how to drift has fast become one of the most popular car experiences out there and for good reason, it's thrilling to do, and looks amazing!

-In this tutorial we will look at the main technique that can be employed to drift as well as giving advice on drifting with a modestly powered unmodified car.
-We will look for advice from the experts and provide some simple illustrations.
-Safety first
+In this tutorial, we will look at the main technique that can be employed to drift as well as giving advice on drifting with a modestly powered unmodified car.
+We will look for advice from the experts and provide some simple illustrations to help you learn to drift.

+But, safety first!
 Drifting is not something to practice on public roads, ever.
-We recommend you go on a track day, drifting experience or arrange to hire a section of circuit.
+We recommend you go on a track day, drifting experience or arrange to hire a section of the circuit.

 You will need: